 Rouen is surrounded by small mounts.
 It is not ideal for the climate, but it provides great birds eye’s views of the city when the weather is clear.
 The most accessible one is Colline Sainte Catherine.
 You’ll have to walk up there (about 3km) so allow one hour.
 It can be a great spot for the sunset.
 From the Hotel de Ville bus stop, you can catch the Bus 20 and stop at Cimetière du Mont Gargan.
 In 10 to 15 minutes, you’ll be near the start of the walk.
 You can check bus trips and timetables on this website.

-Have you ever been to Rouen?
+Have you ever done a Paris to Rouen day trip?
 Share your experience in the comments below!

 Interactive map of my one-day itinerary in Rouen